comprobo25/comprobo25.github.io/assignments/final_project.md

 * We had a particularly nasty bug.
 We tried lots of methods to debug the problem.
 Finally we figured it out!
 We learned lessons for the future.
 Hurray!  (fill in with a detailed description of what the bug was and what methods you tried).
 * We have implemented a key feature.
 It works really well!
 Here's how we did it.
 Hurray!

-Project story 1 will be due by class on Monday 11/23.
+Project story 1 will be due by class on Tuesday 11/23.
 Submit <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/1673" > here </a-no-proxy>.

 Project story 2 will be due by class on Wednesday 12/9.
 Submit <a-no-proxy href="https://olin.instructure.com/courses/143/assignments/1671" > here </a-no-proxy>.

-## Project Documentation (Due at the end of finals period Thurs Dec 19th)
+## Project Documentation (Due at the end of finals period Monday Dec 19th)

 At the end of the project your website should include the following information: